SERENGOKYILDIZ/Clario_Web/README.md

 ### **Project Management**
 1. Use "✨ New Project" section in left panel
 2. Enter project name and description
+3. **Color Selection**: Choose a color for visual identification
-3. Click "🚀 Add Project" button
+4. Click "🚀 Add Project" button
+5. **Visual Indicators**: Color squares appear next to project titles
+6. **Task Association**: Assign tasks to specific projects for better organization

 ### **Daily Tasks**
 1. Use "📅 New Daily Task" section in left panel